10 Questions with ... Michael Cross

 5) You're also the OM for the station cluster.
 What are the other stations and formats are in your cluster and how are they doing in the market?

 Our format is up and down - as it has always been.
 There are years when the core artists dominate and there are others - like 2013 - when some of the format's "superstars" are not around.
 There are always new bands that seem to step up and do really well, like the success the past few years for bands like Volbeat or Five Finger Death Punch.
-These two bands have really become staples of the format.
+In the past six or seven years, these bands have become staples of the format.
+Then you have successes like Pop Evil and the incredible job that George Cappellini & Son has done getting them to where they are now.
+Of course, there are the "baby bands" making their way: Devour The Day, Beware Of Darkness or Eve To Adam.
+We went thru the "scream-o" era (glad that's over) and I really like the diversity of the format's direction.
+I think we need that.

 7) I know you're a passionate music guy.
 What is your process for listening to new music and approximately how important by percentage is gut, research, sales, video play, and chart position when determining the status of a record?